 In addition to the product categories already mentioned, the US Mint has issued still other commemorative coin sets.
 Each one typically contained one or more items specific to the commemorative coin program.
 Sometimes these items were very unusual or at least unexpected as part of a numismatic product.

-The 1995 Civil War Union 3 Coin and 2 Coin Sets included proof versions of the commemorative coins, packaged in a Union daguerreotype case.
+The 1995 Civil War Union 3 Coin and 2 Coin Sets (Buy on eBay) included proof versions of the commemorative coins, packaged in a Union daguerreotype case.
 In 1997, a Legacy Set was issued for Jackie Robinson commemorative coins, which included a reproduction of a baseball card and a collectible pin.
 The same year, an Insignia Set was issued for the National Law Enforcement Silver Dollar, which included a lapel pin and patch.